-The healthcare team will carry out a number of checks to make sure you have the operation you came in for and on the correct side.
-You can help by confirming to your surgeon and the healthcare team your name and the operation you are having.
+The breast cancer team will carry out a number of checks to make sure you have the operation you came in for and on the correct side.
+You can help by confirming to your surgeon and the breast cancer team your name and the operation you are having.

-The operation is performed under a general anaesthetic.
+The operation is performed under a general anaesthetic and takes 1 to 2 hours.
 You may also have injections of local anaesthetic to help with the pain after the operation.
 You may be given antibiotics during the operation to reduce the risk of infection.

-Your surgeon will make an elliptical (oval) cut on your breast to include your nipple (see figure 1).
+Your surgeon will make an elliptical (oval) cut on your breast to include your nipple.